kneelinghorse/semantic-ds-toolkit/README.md

 ## **🚀 Why We're Excited (Despite Current Limitations)**

 ### **Technical Innovation**
-The Stable Column Anchor approach is genuinely novel - we haven't seen this exact solution to schema evolution problems elsewhere.
+The Stable Column Anchor approach is a new approach we think is an improvement to some of the existing schema evolution solutions elsewhere.

 ### **Foundation Quality**
 While the features are limited, what we've built has: